-At Home on the Sound was created in 2010 through a grass roots effort by local residents who feel passionately that they and others like them should have a support system to help them continue to enjoy a vibrant lifestyle while remaining in their homes in the Larchmont-Mamaroneck community.
-Aging-in-place initiatives are continually gaining national attention and support.
+At Home on the Sound was created in 2010 through a grassroots effort by local residents who feel passionately that they and others like them should have a support system to help them continue to enjoy a vibrant lifestyle as they age, while remaining in their own homes in the Larchmont-Mamaroneck community, on the Sound Shore of Westchester County, New York.

 Marion GindesVice President, Development